PhoenixPan/JavaCookBook/PraticalQuestions.md

   ```
   PriorityQueue<E> minHeap = new PriorityQueue(size, new Comparator<E>())
   ```
-3. When comparator is provided, the order is decided by the comparator rather than the comprable.
+3. When comparator is provided, the order is decided by the comparator rather than the comprable
+4. Initial size > 0, IllegalArgumentException

 # Java Heap